bcgov/platform-developer-docs/src/docs/training-and-learning/rocky-guide.md

 - **Have questions about OpenShift?** 🤔 I’ve got answers!
 Ask me anything about using the OpenShift platform, and I’ll pull info from our knowledge base faster than you can say “Kubernetes!”
 - **Need info from the sites above?** 🌐 I’m great at finding details!
 Whether it’s how-tos, troubleshooting tips, or best practices, if it’s on those sites, I’ll track it down for you.

-> Remember, I’m all about OpenShift and those specific websites.
-If you ask me something outside my wheelhouse, I’ll redirect you to our community powered channel at #devops-how-to for some real human interaction who can better help you out.
+> Remember, I’m here to help with OpenShift and the websites I know.
+If your question is outside my expertise, I’ll point you to our community-powered channel, [#devops-how-to](https://chat.developer.gov.bc.ca/channel/devops-how-to), where real humans can assist you better.

 - **Got Feedback?** 💬 Yes please!
 I need feedback to continue to grow.
 Simply give it a thumb up or down to my answer and I'll take it from there!
 If you have any feedback or suggestions more than that, please ping my human care giver by `@shelly.han`.
 We’d love to hear from you!